Skip to main content

 App Menus

-Add menus when Headlamp is running as an app.
-Headlamp.setAppMenu
+Add menus when Headlamp runs as an app with Headlamp.setAppMenu.

 screenshot of the logo being changed